MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/directives/devenv-directive-region.md

 ## Region

 The `#region` directive is used to mark a block of code that you can expand or collapse.
-This can, for example, be useful for larger files for better readability.
+This can, for example, be useful for larger files for better readability or for focusing on code that you're currently working on.
 The `#endregion` specifies the end of a `#region` block of code.

+## Syntax

 ## Example